-Babies explore and they use their five sense to learn about the world.
+Babies explore and they use their five senses to learn about the world.
 They touch anything and everything to learn if it’s hard or soft or squishy or prickly or rough.
 Of course, most of their play consists of “tasting” everything, shaking it, banging or dropping it.

 As baby is lying on his/her back in the crib, a nursery mobile with dancing figures will improve baby’s attention span and stimulate vision.

 As their expressions change, babies will be fascinated when they look into the baby mirror at first.
 Eventually, your baby will recognize the smiling, drooling cute creature looking back is really a reflection.
 Babies become more self-aware once they realize this and as a result, they discover more about parts of their body and their surroundings.

 A ring stacker is a toy where rings of different colors and sizes are stacked onto a cone.
 This is a classic toy.
 Babies love holding and biting the rings at the beginning.
 As their fine motor skills improve, they begin putting the rings onto the cone.
 Later as toddlers, they will start to understand colors and numbers when they stack and count the multicolored rings.

 As your baby goes from crawling to taking steps, this toy will help with balance and the development of large muscles.
 As babies push and pull more, they strengthen the muscles they will use for running and climbing.
 As they develop into toddlers, they can use these toys to control those quick moving legs.

 Smart Toys For Smart Toddlers

 Toddlers are developing their awareness of objects and their function.
 They enjoy yapping on a toy phone, stacking blocks, and drinking from a “big kid” cup.
 This is when pretend play starts.

 This lays the foundation for preschool play.
 They are starting to understand the function of certain items, and they will start to tell the difference between the shapes and colors.